Menditect/documentation/docs/refguide/Teststep/4-retrieve.md

 With this [Teststep](../Teststep) type, objects can be retrieved from database or memory and used in subsequent Teststeps.
 Also objects that are output from previous teststeps can be filtered.

+When setting Attribute Values for a Retrieve Object action, the resulting set of objects will be *filtered* by the entered value, and 'empty' if checked, but left blank.

 ## Actions

 ### Add a Retrieve Object Teststep